11 Safe Shoveling Techniques To Keep Your Back Fit & Healthy

 A nice thick pair with a good grip like these Carhartt Men's Grain Leather Work Gloves are ideal.

-Digging and shoveling can be a real pain (literally!) but by following these tips and using the right equipment for the job they don't have to be.
+But by following these tips and using the right equipment for the job they don't have to be.

 Resources used in researching this article: